FAQs

 Medical Records are not public records:

-Miss.
-Code Ann. § 41-91-11 (West).
-Confidentiality of patients’ medical records.
-(1) Data obtained under this chapter directly from the medical records of a patient is for the confidential use of the department and the persons or public or private entities that the department determines are necessary to carry out the intent of this chapter.
-The data is privileged and may not be divulged or made public in a manner that discloses the identity of an individual whose medical records have been used for obtaining data under this chapter.
+Regarding the confidentiality of patients' medical records, Miss.
+Code Ann. § 41-91-11(1) states that "[d]ata obtained under this chapter directly from the medical records of a patient is for the confidential use of the department and the persons or public or private entities that the department determines are necessary to carry out the intent of this chapter.
+The data is privileged and may not be divulged or made public in a manner that discloses the identity of an individual whose medical records have been used for obtaining data under this chapter."

-Pursuant to Mississippi Code 1972 Ann. § 63-3-417, motor vehicle accident / crash reports are not public records.
+Pursuant to Miss.
+Code Ann. § 63-3-417, motor vehicle accident / crash reports are not public records.

 Interrogatories are not public records requests.